sadikuzzamantarek/Smart-Campus-Assistant-Platform/README.md

 ---

-## 🔧 Git Workflow: How to Contribute
+## 🔧 Git Workflow — How to Contribute

 Every team member must follow this workflow.
 This ensures **no one overwrites anyone else's work** and all code is reviewed before merging.